TongshenH/AuE8230Spring23_Tongshen/README.md

+Hi all,
-Hi all, this is Tongshen, a master at CU-ICAR.
+This is Tongshen, a master at CU-ICAR.
 This repository is about AuE8230 homework.